A Unified Framework for Locality in Scalable MARL: Proofs from Section

 Assume $i\in O_k$.
 For $s,s'$ with $s_{-i}=s'_{-i}$, apply Lemma~\ref{lem:softmax-lip} with $u=g_k(s_{O_k},\cdot)$ and $v=g_k(s'_{O_k},\cdot)$ to obtain

 Taking the supremum over such $s,s'$ yields $\Pi_{k\leftarrow i}(\pi)\le L_{k\leftarrow i}/(2\tau)$.
 The bound is trivially capped by $1$ because total variation lies in $[0,1]$. \end{proof}

-\begin{remark}[Sharpness] The constant $1/(2\tau)$ in Lemma~\ref{lem:Pi-softmax} is sharp, even for two actions with uniform logits up to a perturbation on one coordinate.
-Thus, controlling $\Pi(\pi)$ uniformly over a policy class can be enforced by lower-bounding the entropy temperature $\tau$ and upper-bounding the one-coordinate logit oscillations $L_{k\leftarrow i}$. \end{remark}
+\begin{remark}[Sharpness] The constant $1/(2\tau)$ inherited from Lemma~\ref{lem:softmax-lip} is optimal in the asymptotic sense described there: it cannot be improved as $\|g_k(s_{O_k},\cdot)-g_k(s'_{O_k},\cdot)\|_\infty\to 0$.
+Consequently, controlling $\Pi(\pi)$ uniformly over a policy class amounts to lower-bounding the entropy temperature $\tau$ and upper-bounding the one-coordinate logit oscillations $L_{k\leftarrow i}$. \end{remark}

-\section{Proofs from Section~\ref{sec:algo}}
+\section{Proofs from Section~ \ref{sec:algo}}